beaudie/vesc/doc/DevSetup.md

    * Required for GN-generated Visual Studio projects, the Debug runtime for D3D11, and the D3D Compiler DLL.
  * (optional) See the [Chromium Windows build instructions](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md) for more info.

-On Linux:

- * Install package dependencies by running `install-build-deps.sh` later on.

 On MacOS:

  * [XCode](https://developer.apple.com/xcode/) for Clang and development files.